 Jaggery, the sugar made from palmyra, has Ayurvedic benefits as well.
 The book, “The Ayurveda Encyclopedia” lists jaggery as a rejuvinative and a tonic.
-Furthermore, the natural sugar—like the fruit itself—may help digestion and proper elimination.
-This is one of the only sugar forms available on the market with the vitamins and minerals kept in tact during the refining process.
+Furthermore, the natural sugar may help digestion and proper elimination.
+Jaggery is one of the only sugars available on the market with its vitamins and minerals kept in tact during the refining process.

-Interestingly, palmyra root flour (made from the nungu tree’s roots) may be detrimental to health.
-Consumption of it has been linked to neurotoxicity and an increased risk of various cancers.
+Interestingly, palmyra root flour (made from the nungu tree’s roots), may be a health risk: Consumption has been linked to neurotoxicity and an increased risk of various cancers.

 How to Open/Cut:

-This method entails cutting into the pod, draining it of the fluids into a palm leaf, and then scooping the gelatinous casing of each pod for further consumption.
+This method entails cutting into skin and into the pods, draining it of the fluids into a palm leaf, and then scooping the gelatinous casing of each pod for further consumption.
 This is an easier method, albeit not as neat and clean.

-Opened and drained nungu is quite sensitive to oxidation, and the flavor begins to change almost immediately.
-Indeed, the fruit’s rapid fermentation over the course of a mere three hours is a reason why villagers prefer nungu as a quick, cheap and easy source of alcohol.
+Cut and drained nungu is sensitive to oxidation, and the fruit’s flavor begins to change immediately.
+Indeed, the fruit’s rapid fermentation over the course of a mere three hours is one reason why villagers prefer nungu as a quick, cheap and easy source of alcohol.

-If not purchased for immediate consumption, opt for each section to be scooped in-tact with some fibrous skin still encasing the gelatinous pod.
-This preserves the life of nungu, but probably not by much.
-The fruit is quite perishable and should be eaten within a day.
+If not purchased for immediate consumption, opt for each section to be scooped intact, with the tan, fibrous skin still encasing the pod.
+This preserves the life of nungu placed in the refrigerator, only by a day or so.
+The fruit should be eaten within a day.

 Nungu Recipe Ideas and Uses:

-Nungus’s sweet taste and jello-like texture make the fruit an ideal candidate for a number of sweet dishes:
+Nungus’s sweet taste and gelatin texture make the fruit an ideal candidate for a number of sweet dishes: